 Then, brush up to arrange the eyebrows and lightly dab over the top with a Beautyblender ($20).
 Afterward, you get a bleach-brow effect without any of the chemicals or wait time.

-Stewart blended a mix of yellow, brown, and peach and applied the mask with a fluffy eyeshadow brush.
-Later, she used the white and black from the same palette to create the nose.
+Stewart blended a mix of yellow, brown, and peach to get the shades just right and applied the mask with an eye shadow brush.

 Later, she used white and black from the same palette to create the nose.
 The brush worked perfectly, as it's meant for cream shadows and intense color payoff.

 Start with a traditional cat eye and (if you're really going for it) a strip of false lashes.
 Then, use a cream eye shadow to line through the crease and out past your eyebrow.
 Stewart explains this is called a "double-wing crease."
 It helps bring the entire thing together, offering up that super doe-eyed look and lots of lashes (like the filter).